imoore76/configurature/docs/usage.rst

     user@host ~$ APP_PORTS="3144,5580" myapp

-In configuration files, slices can be specified as arrays
+In configuration files, slices can be specified as lists.

 .. code-block:: yaml